MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaluations.md

     }
     ```

-1. Change the `target_url` to the URI value of your **Chat app**, which you gathered in the [prerequisites](#prerequisites) section.
-The Chat app must conform to the Chat protocol.
+1. Change the `target_url` to the URI value of your **chat app**, which you gathered in the [prerequisites](#prerequisites) section.
+The chat app must conform to the chat protocol.
 The URI has the following format `https://CHAT-APP-URL/chat`.
 Make sure the protocol and the `chat` route are part of the URI.

-## Generate sample prompts
+## Generate sample data

 In order to evaluate new answers, they must be compared to a "ground truth" answer, which is the ideal answer for a particular question.
-Generate questions and answers from documents stored in Azure AI Search for the **Chat app**.
+Generate questions and answers from documents stored in Azure AI Search for the **chat app**.

 1. Copy the `example_input` folder into a new folder named`my_input`.

-1. In a terminal, run the following command to generate the sample prompts:
+1. In a terminal, run the following command to generate the sample data:

     ```bash
     python3 -m scripts generate --output=my_input/qa.jsonl --numquestions=14 --persource=2